ACE View — a natural language interface to knowledge engineering

 To set up APE Local, do the following steps.

-1. Install the latest version of SWI-Prolog (we have tested with v5.6.61, but more recent versions should work as well), with packages: clib, sgml, http, and jpl.
+1. Install a recent version of SWI-Prolog, with packages: clib, sgml, http, and jpl.
 On Windows and Mac OS X, you get all the required packages with the default installation.
-On Linux you might need to install the packages separately, e.g. on Ubuntu, install the Ubuntu packages: swi-prolog, swi-prolog-clib, swi-prolog-http, swi-prolog-sgml.
+On Linux you might need to install the packages separately, e.g. on Ubuntu, install the Ubuntu packages: swi-prolog, swi-prolog-clib, swi-prolog-sgml, swi-prolog-http, swi-prolog-java (or swi-prolog-jpl).

 5. Start Protégé and modify the ACE View preferences: